Stochastic Perron for stochastic target games: Statement of the problem

 For the derivation of the super-solution property of $v^-$, we will impose a condition on the growth of $\mu_Y$ relative to $\sigma_Y$. \begin{assumption} where $\|\cdot\|$ is the Euclidean norm. \end{assumption}

-In \eqref{eq:intfvmavp} we implicitly assumed that the sets $\Uc^{+}$ and $\Uc^{-}$ are nonempty.
-The assumptions we made already imply that $\Uc^{+}$ is not empty, but the same may not be true for $\Uc^{-}$ is not empty. \begin{assumption} The collection $\Uc^{-}$ is not empty. \end{assumption}
+In \eqref{eq:intfvmavp} we implicitly assume that the sets $\Uc^{+}$ and $\Uc^{-}$ are nonempty.
+The assumptions we made already imply that $\Uc^{+}$ is not empty, but the same may not be true when $\Uc^{-}$ is not empty. \begin{assumption} The collection $\Uc^{-}$ is not empty. \end{assumption}